-- It is used to numb an area before care.
+- It is used to numb an area before a procedure.

-- If you have an allergy to bupivacaine or any other part of this drug.
+- If your child has an allergy to this drug or any part of this drug.

-- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
-Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
+Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

 - This drug may cause short-term loss of feeling and motor activity in the lower half of your body.
 Do not try to get out of bed or do other tasks or actions until feeling and motor activity have returned to normal.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Slow heartbeat.

-- Chest pain or pressure or a fast heartbeat.
+- Chest pain or pressure.

-- Very bad dizziness or passing out.
+- Dizziness or passing out.